johnkerl/miller/docs6/docs/reference-main-overview.md

 When you type `mlr {something} myfile.dat`, the `{something}` part is called a **verb**.
 It specifies how you want to transform your data.
 Most of the verbs are counterparts of built-in system tools like `cut` and `sort` -- but with file-format awareness, and giving you the ability to refer to fields by name.

 The verbs `put` and `filter` are special in that they have a rich expression language (domain-specific language, or "DSL").
-More information about them can be found at [DSL reference](reference-dsl.md).
+More information about them can be found at on the [Intro to Miller's programming language page](programming-language.md); see also [DSL reference](reference-dsl.md) for more details.

 Here's a comparison of verbs and `put`/`filter` DSL expressions: